santagaz/forcer/README.md

 - Exclude certain XML elements from deployment.
 For example all references to "Social..." layouts (excluded by default) in profiles fail deployments.

     #### How to exclude XML elements (snippets) from deployment?
     Name of the file is "exclude_xml_nodes.yml".
+Goal is to deploy the file/component but filter certain known XML elements from teh file.

     #### Sample "exclude_xml_nodes.yml":